 The level of haircut is decided by the level of risk surrounding the loan.
-The level of risk includes all factors that may result in a fall in the market value of the collateral.
-Some variables that influence the amount of haircut include interest rate, creditworthiness, and the collateral’s liquidity.
+The level of risk is determined by considering all factors that may result in a drop in the market value of the collateral.
+Some of the variables that can influence the amount of a haircut include interest rates, creditworthiness, and the collateral’s liquidity.

 Other definitions of a Haircut